geekboxzone/mmallow_docs_source.android.com/src/compatibility/cts-development.md

 have Java package names with a `cts` suffix and class names with the `Test` suffix.
 Each test case consists of multiple tests, where each test usually exercises a particular API method of the API class being tested.
-Each test is annotated with a `@TestTargetNew` annotation to indicate what API method is being exercised.
 These tests are arranged in a directory structure where tests are grouped into different categories like "widgets" and "views."

 For example, the CTS test for `android.widget.TextView` is `android.widget.cts.TextViewTest` found under the